replicatedhq/kots.io/content/kots-cli/getting-started.md

 date: 2019-10-09
 linktitle: "Getting Started"
 title: Getting Started with KOTS
 description: "KOTS is a kubectl plugin to help manage Kubernetes Off-The-Shelf software.
-The Kots plugin runs locally, on any computer that has kubectl installed.
-Kots doesn’t run in a cluster, but it helps manage the preflight, install, support and upgrade process of third party software in Kubernetes."
+The KOTS plugin runs locally, on any computer that has kubectl installed.
+KOTS doesn’t run in a cluster, but it helps manage the preflight, install, support and upgrade process of third party software in Kubernetes."
 weight: 1
 ---

 KOTS is a kubectl plugin to help manage Kubernetes Off-The-Shelf software.
-The Kots plugin runs locally, on any computer that has kubectl installed.
+The KOTS plugin runs locally, on any computer that has kubectl installed.
-Kots doesn’t run in a cluster, but it helps manage the preflight, install, support, and upgrade process of third party software in Kubernetes.
+KOTS doesn’t run in a cluster, but it helps manage the preflight, install, support, and upgrade process of third party software in Kubernetes.

 KOTS includes an Admin Console that runs alongside the application.
-The Admin Console is installed in the cluster and provides a web-based UI to manage the lifecycle of a Kots application.
+The Admin Console is installed in the cluster and provides a web-based UI to manage the lifecycle of a KOTS application.
-The Kots plugin will install and configure the Admin Console during installation and upgrade of a Kots application.
+The KOTS plugin will install and configure the Admin Console during installation and upgrade of a KOTS application.

 ## How To Install

 ### Easy installation script

-To start, install Kots using the Krew plugin manager:
+To start, install KOTS using the Krew plugin manager:
 ```bash
 curl https://kots.io/install | bash
 ```